 Does the Food Taste Good?

 Nothing says home like a homemade meal.
-So when you take your tour, make sure you take time to enjoy the food.
+So when you take your tour of the assisted living or memory care center, make sure you take time to enjoy the food.

 If it leaves much to be desired?
 Tastes like cardboard?
 It’s going to get old quick.